itwizz26/FlowConnect/README.md

 ## How to get up and running
 ### The manual way

-Once all files have been extracted, run the python requirements file to set up the backend environment.
-Change dir into the **~/flowconnect/** directory and run this command:
+Once all services have been cloned, run the python requirements file to set up the backend environment.
+Change dir into the **FlowConnect/backend** directory and run this command:

 ```
 pip3 install -r requirements.txt (MacOs)
 pip install -r requirements.txt (Windows)
 ```

-Change into the **/countries/** directory and run this command to start the python/backened server:
+Still inside the **FlowConnect/backend/** directory, run this command to start the Django/backened server:

 ```
 python3 manage.py runserver (MacOs)